sass/sass/doc-src/SASS_REFERENCE.md

 takes up less space than Nested or Expanded.
 However, it's also harder to read.
-Each CSS rule takes up only one line, with every attribute defined on that line.
+Each CSS rule takes up only one line, with every property defined on that line.
 Nested rules are placed next to each other with no newline, while groups of rules have newlines between them.
 For example: